DutchOrange-1/Fiber-Laser-PCB-Manufacturing/README.md

 # Fiber-Laser-PCB-Manufacturing
-Creating custom 1-2 layer PCBs by using a fiber laser.
+Creating custom 1-2 layer PCBs by using a fibre laser.

+This project is an alternative to acid etching and CNC manufacturing of PCBs.

 # Process